philosowaffle/docme/README.md

 Provide a file from the command line (see the `/test` folder for syntax examples).
 Currently supports any file type that recognizes `/* */` as a comment block.

-Checkout project from github.
-Run the following commands

-    >gem build docme.gemspec
+Install the gem from [RubyGem](https://rubygems.org/gems/docme)

-    >gem install docme-0.0.1.gem
+    >gem install docme
+    >docme <path/to/file>

+    OR

-    >docme test/testJS.js
+    >docme <path/to/directory/>

-OR you can provide an entire directory to docme.
 Currently docme can process up to 2 levels of directories i.e

        -home
        |-- test